Civil claims are lawsuits filed by individuals or entities to redress perceived wrongs that are not necessarily criminal in nature. Examples include .

 A proceeding in open court where arguments or evidence or requests for action are presented to a judge for decision.
 Required when a judge cannot decide an issue based solely on the papers filed by the two sides.
 Can range from a full jury-waived trial, to a simple motion for more time to do something.

 A trial that takes place in front of a judge alone without any jury.
-In a civil case, both sides have to agree whether a case will be heard by a jury or the judge alone.

 Jury Demand, Jury Waiver